$1,000 Ability ERG Scholarship Program

 - High school juniors attending dual-enrollment programs are NOT eligible, unless they are graduating a year early and will be attending college in the next academic year.

 Requirements for All Applicants

-- Information about extra-curricular activities, employment and achievements/awards can include both high school and college years.
+- Information about extra-curricular activities, leadership, employment and achievements/awards can include both high school and college years.

 - Letters of recommendation are NOT required nor considered in the evaluation process.